AA Information

 With their AA team

-• Attend Friday evening practices.
+• Must attend Friday and Sunday evening practices.
 Once A league provincials are completed for each age division in July, coaches will increase the practices during the week.

 What costs will there be to play AA?